Celebrate Your Resolution with Vegan Wines for Veganuary 2021

 - Women make up 79% percent of the vegan group

-- Vegan wine has become a very popular search term on Google, surpassing search terms “organic wine” and “sulfites in wine” in popularity.
+- Vegan wine has become a very popular search term on Google, often surpassing search terms “organic wine” and “sulfites in wine” in popularity.

 Find out more about our commitment to vegan wines in this blog and video: